collective/collective.honeypot/README.rst

 Compatibility
 =============

-This works on Plone 3 and Plone 4.
-Specifically, it has been tested with Plone 3.3.6, 4.0.10, 4.1.6, 4.2.7, 4.3.2.
+This works on Plone 5.2.

-It does *not* work on Plone 2.5.
-The zope event that we hook into is simply not fired there.